php-dev-br/laravel-doc-pt-br/authentication.md

     Auth::logoutOtherDevices($password);

-When the `logoutOtherDevices` method is invoked, the user's other sessions will be invalidated entirely, meaning they will be "logged out" of all guards they were previously authenticated by.
+> {note} When the `logoutOtherDevices` method is invoked, the user's other sessions will be invalidated entirely, meaning they will be "logged out" of all guards they were previously authenticated by.

-> {note} When using the `AuthenticateSession` middleware in combination with a custom route name for the `login` route, you must override the `unauthenticated` method on your application's exception handler to properly redirect users to your login page.

 <a name="adding-custom-guards"></a>
 ## Adding Custom Guards

 You may define your own authentication guards using the `extend` method on the `Auth` facade.
-You should place this call to `extend` within a [service provider](providers.md).
+You should place this call to `extend` within a [service provider](/docs/{{version}}/providers).
 Since Laravel already ships with an `AuthServiceProvider`, we can place the code in that provider:

     <?php

     namespace App\Providers;

     use App\Services\Auth\JwtGuard;
+    use Illuminate\Support\Facades\Auth;
     use Illuminate\Foundation\Support\Providers\AuthServiceProvider as ServiceProvider;
-    use Illuminate\Support\Facades\Auth;

     class AuthServiceProvider extends ServiceProvider
     {